DemonChicken1111/NodDash/README.md

 # Python-Backend-For-PA
- Python backend for "Hunters paradise" a utility for smart deployables in Project Awakening
+ Python backend for "Hunters paradise" a utility for smart deployables in Project Awakening.

+ ### FUNCTIONALITY

 ### TO-DO LIST